fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

     </VirtualHost>
     ```

-### Step 19: Disable the default Apache site, enable your flask app
+### ✅ Step 19: Enable the Application Site

 ---

+Disable the default Apache site and enable your flask app.

 * Disable the default configuration file: